Sending your audio

 Why get my music mastered?

-An experienced ME will help you present your music to its best advantage.
-The aim is usually to process the audio just enough to make an improvement where necessary but not to do harm – as veteran ME Bob Olhsson puts it, ‘Mastering is the art of balancing objective degradation against subjective enhancement.’
-There are times when little or nothing sonically needs doing and others when a more radical approach is required: knowing the difference is part of an ME’s expertise.
+An experienced ME will help you show your music to its best advantage.
+The usual aim is to process the audio enough to make an improvement where necessary but not to do harm – as veteran ME Bob Olhsson has put it, ‘Mastering is the art of balancing objective degradation against subjective enhancement.’
+There are times when little or nothing sonically needs doing, and others when a more radical approach is required: knowing the difference is part of an ME’s toolbox.

 How loud will my tracks be?

 Tracks mastered here are usually loud enough to be competitive within the relevant genre but not so loud as to unduly affect audio quality.
-A superloud master won’t necessarily sound better, in fact it’ll probably sound worse than a more dynamic version turned up to the same level on your Hi Fi.
-It’s also not true that loud tracks sound better on the radio, the opposite is more likely to be the case because of the level processing broadcasters use.
+A superloud master won’t necessarily sound better, in fact it’ll likely sound worse than a more dynamic version turned up to the same level on your Hi Fi.
+It’s also debatable that loud tracks broadcast better on the radio – the opposite is more likely to be true because of the level processing broadcasters use.

 When mixing, should I add overall compression and/or EQ?

-That shouldn’t be a problem provided you like what it’s doing and process for sound rather than volume.
-Avoid using loudness maximisers across the mix, and leave final loudness to the ME.
-If in doubt run an unprocessed version as well, and make the final choice at the mastering stage.
+Not a problem, provided you like what it’s doing and process for sound rather than volume.
+Avoid using a loudness maximiser (digital limiter) across the mix, and where possible leave final loudness to the ME.

 Where can I find out more about audio mastering?